Rat care guide

 - If cleaning is already hard: keep the layout simpler, with clear access around food and bedding areas.

-- If you are buying a gift: choose a complete themed route or a hide, because it is easier to place.
+- If you are buying a gift: choose a complete themed guide or a hide, because it is easier to place.

 - If your rats are clever: add foraging before adding more decorative pieces.